 If you find this information applicable to additional versions/releases, please edit this page and modify this header to reflect that.
 Please also include any necessary modifications for this information to apply to the additional versions.

-LTSP 5.2 comes with support for fat clients.
+LTSP 5.2 and later comes with support for fat clients.
 Similarly to thin clients, fat clients use the server as a network disk for /home and for the root file system, and authenticate with ldm/ssh.
 But in contrast with thin clients, fat clients use their own RAM and CPU power to run the applications.
 Of course this also means that their hardware requirements are the same as for running Ubuntu on normal workstations.

 Similarities & Differences between Fat (thick) and Thin

 - Home directory is mounted on login (with sshfs, optionally with NFS), while thin client is directly on the server.

 The NBD root on the thin client version simply has to get the client to SSH/LDM logon screen and provide an X-Window server, whereas the fat client has a larger NBD root filesystem containing a complete OS with all the desired additional programs (i.e. LibreOffice).